Internships

 blue-ornament-4

-Adult Team interns will assist attorneys and paralegals with providing legal information and assistance to indigent adults in area detention facilities and non-detained individuals in removal proceedings before the Harlingen Immigration Court.
-Interns will participate in legal orientation services, conduct intakes, and/or provide pro se assistance to detained or non-detained participants, either individually or as part of a workshop.
-Interns may participate in providing direct representation to an individual appearing before the immigration court, as well as complete memos, briefs, or other legal documents.
-Interns may also have the opportunity to work on immigration cases impacting individuals in the local community.
+Law Student Fellows with ProBAR’s Adult Team will assist attorneys and paralegals with providing legal information and assistance to indigent adults in area detention facilities and non-detained individuals in removal proceedings before the Harlingen Immigration Court.
+Fellows will participate in legal orientation services, conduct intakes, and/or provide pro se assistance to detained or non-detained participants, either individually or as part of a workshop.
+Fellows conduct legal research and writing on a variety of legal topics with a focus on immigration law, policy, and legal updates.
+Fellows may participate in providing direct representation to an individual appearing before the immigration court, as well as completing memos, briefs, or other legal documents.
+Fellows may also have the opportunity to work on immigration cases impacting individuals in the local community.

-This position is paid, full-time, and 10 weeks in duration, with flexible start and end dates.
-Applicants should have a demonstrated interest in non-profit or social justice work.
+This position is paid, full-time, and 10 weeks in duration.
+Applicants should be enrolled in or recently graduated from an ABA-accredited JD program and should have a demonstrated interest in non-profit or social justice work.
 Experience working with immigrants or detained people is a plus.
 Spanish proficiency is strongly preferred.

 You may apply and find more information on this position on our job portal!